Continental, Speedster, & Spyder!

 Page 29

-Notice the picture above is the same in the sales brochure below!
+Picture above is the same in the sales brochure below!

-Another early Hoffman ad using the same picture as Page 29!
+Early Hoffman ad using the same picture as Page 29!

 Porsche Spyder!